Architecture is a science of buildings.

 It produces a dramatically sharp image.

-Its modern construction effectively minimizes any distortion that can pull down its optical performance.
+Its modern construction effectively minimizes distortion that can pull down its optical performance.

 Conclusion:

-Enjoy shooting indoor architecture with Sigma 16mm F/1.4, which allows you to capture more detail with perfection.
+Enjoy shooting indoor architecture with Sigma 16mm F/1.4, which allows you to capture more detail perfectly.

 The well-defined image quality with super clarity across the frame won’t let viewers get their sight off it.